graceuche/linear-regression/README.md

 The equation to denote the linear regression model: y=a+b*x

-Machine Learning models
+Machine Learning models#
 A machine learning model is an expression of an algorithm that analyses data, finds patterns or makes predictions.
 Fueled by data, machine learning models are the mathematical engines of artificial intelligence.

-Building an ML model
+Building an ML model#
-When we are building a machine learning model we usually take standard steps.
+When we build a machine learning model, we usually take standard steps.

-problem formulation
+...problem formulation
-data tidying
+...data tidying
-preprocessing
-train-test-split
+...preprocessing
+...train-test-split
-model building
+...model building
-model validation and fine-tuning prediction
+...model validation and fine-tuning
+...prediction